mandrasch/not-a-real-screenreader/README.md

 In last fall I started working as web developer again.
 Web Accessibility is now part of my daily job, so I needed to learn fast.
 A big struggle I had at first was operating screenreader software.
 There are just a lot of keyboard shortcuts to learn while I just wanted to get a basic feeling of how a website is read to screenreader users.
 Like "Does the screenreader even recognize my button?!".
 I'm not sure, but maybe a lot of developers postpone learning a11y skills because of this initial hurdle?
 (Yes, lame excuse, I know!)

 *Not a real screenreader* is an attempt to provide a simple learning and test tool for a11y-beginners.
-There is no need to learn keyboard shortcuts, the (super simple and basic) screenreader is operated with buttons.
+There is no need to learn keyboard shortcuts, the (very rudimentary and basic) screenreader is operated with buttons.

 Disclaimer: I'm an a11y newbie.
 I try to respect *Nothing About Us Without Us* as much as possible.
 Feedback is very welcome. :-)